 - Loss of appetite

 Pain caused by constipation can range from a dull, constant tummy ache to shorter, sharper cramps felt across the abdomen.
-If you’re experiencing more severe, unmanageable pain, it could be a sign of something more serious than symptoms of constipation.
-Seek advice from your GP.
+If you’re experiencing more severe, unmanageable pain or bleeding, it could be a sign of something more serious than symptoms of constipation and you should seek advice from your GP.

 Causes of Constipation

 Struggling to clear your bowels and passing hard, dry stools when you do is a horrible feeling.
 Why does it happen?
 What are the root causes of constipation?

 It’s not always easy to determine the exact cause of constipation, but we know that problems either begin when too much water is drawn back into your body from the large intestine, or when the muscles of the bowel aren’t working properly.

 Underlying illnesses and medicines such as blood pressure drugs, iron tablets, anti-depressants, anti-convulsants and long-term use of laxatives can all affect your bowel movements.

 Foods that cause constipation